 There is research that suggests women do remain in treatment equally to men once treatment has started.
 Women are encouraged to continue treatment because of the support provided.
 Many women will form alliances and friendships with others, thus making treatment a warm and welcoming environment.

-Hired Power is a recovery services family providing personal guidance so you can bring recovery home.
+Hired Power is a recovery service providing personal guidance so you can bring recovery home.
 From safe passage to recovery assistants, our goals is to support you every step of the way.
-Please call us at (800) 910-9299.
+Please call us at 800.910.9299.